 Jenkins, Chef, and Terraform are all prevalent tools that help in permitting automation within various platforms.
 Individuals should aim to add these skills in their pockets.

 Professionals can start learning online about serverless application development, but to do that, a platform will need to be chosen first.
 For example, if we choose AWS, then we can start on the Lambda tutorials and webinars.

 The key to starting your career in cloud computing is to achieve cross-platform skills.
 We should focus on widening our skill set to contain certifications from Google Cloud and AWS, in addition to other certifications.

 Scope and Career growth

-Cloud Computing is arising as an essential element of today’s IT world.
+It is arising as an essential element of today’s IT world.
 Giants, as well as small organizations, have deployed cloud within their capacity.
 IT professionals are being hired if they know their way with ‘the cloud’.

-Aspirants motivated on diving into Cloud computing can choose from a variety of career paths such as Cloud engineers, architects, developers, and security experts.
-Jobs in Cloud Computing stream include noticeably high salaries, comparable to other IT jobs.
+Aspirants motivated to diving into Cloud computing can choose from a variety of career paths such as Cloud engineers, architects, developers, and security experts.
+Jobs in the Cloud Computing stream include noticeably high salaries, comparable to other IT jobs.
 Even entry-level jobs have quite a good paycheck, making the sector very productive.

-As cloud computing is growing more and more popular, numerous companies are shifting their systems to cloud computing.
+It is growing more and more popular, numerous companies are shifting their systems to cloud computing.
 It is just about a decade old, and already a wide range of organizations, from small startups to global giants, are adopting it due to its various benefits and ease in developing applications.